rambo1111/hand_gesture_recognition/Readme.md

 - Numpy
 - Flask

-You can install OpenCV using the following command:
+You can install prerequisites using the following command:

 ```bash
 pip install opencv-python